SimonJackson24/AMSLPR/docs/production_features_summary.md

-# AMSLPR Production Features Summary
+# VisiGate Production Features Summary

-This document provides a summary of all production-ready features implemented in the AMSLPR system.
+This document provides a summary of all production-ready features implemented in the VisiGate system.

 ## Security Features